PubInv/RegulatorySunlight/README.md

 We are currently using a [commentable google doc](https://docs.google.com/document/d/1PVDh55CssjKDlNG06Blz3yN5ZMRx6sKONC2ysyCE6x0/edit?usp=sharing) as our working document.

-## Early Efforts

-This project is in its infancy.
-We (Marc Jones and Rob Read for now) are drafting our thoughts via a [shared google doc](https://docs.google.com/document/d/1JuYIg1NQoANcDVE1M0iTZImYlMcQ7Ell_UU7sDQGMKw/edit?usp=sharing) for now.

 The diagram in the directory may give you a general idea of our approach.

 ## A Related Motivation